The last two years have not been kind to Toronto restaurants.

-The lost restaurants of Toronto fill long time residents with an overwhelming sense of nostalgia.
-It would be nearly impossible to put together a definitive list of iconic or noteworthy restaurants that have shuttered or burnt down over the years, but there's enough establishments in our back catalogue to warrant a look back.
+It would be nearly impossible to put together a definitive list of iconic or noteworthy restaurants that have shuttered over the years, but there's enough establishments with a photo history to warrant a look back.

 Flora Dew at Hanlan's Point.

 Dutch Sisters on Lake Shore Road (now Blvd).

 Sign of the Steer, Dupont and Davenport.